 This book focuses on the command-line aspects of OpenSSL.
 Chapter 1, OpenSSL Command Line, will help users who need to perform routine tasks of key and certificate generation, and configure programs that rely on OpenSSL for TLS functionality.
 This chapter also discusses how to create a complete private CA, which is useful for development and similar internal environments.
 Chapter 2, Testing TLS with OpenSSL, focuses on server security testing using OpenSSL.
 Although sometimes time consuming, this type of low-level testing can’t be avoided when you wish to know exactly what’s going on.

 Ivan Ristić writes computer security books and builds security products.
-His book Bulletproof SSL and TLS, the result of more than a decade of research and study, is widely recognised as the de-facto SSL/TLS and PKI reference manual.
-His work on SSL Labs made hundreds of thousands of web sites more secure.
-Before that, he created ModSecurity, a leading open source web application firewall.
+His book Bulletproof TLS and PKI, the result of more than a decade of research and study, is widely recognised as the de facto SSL/TLS and PKI reference manual.
+His work on SSL Labs made millions of web sites more secure.
+Before that, he created ModSecurity, a leading open-source web application firewall.

 More recently, Ivan founded Hardenize—now part of Red Sift—as a platform for continuous discovery and monitoring of network infrastructure.
 He now works as Chief Scientist at Red Sift.